 The first session

-Sessions last for around fifty minutes to an hour.
+Sessions last for 50 minutes (or 1.5 hours for supervision).
 The first session is an opportunity for us to decide if we can work together.
 It will be chargeable at the standard session fee we agree.
 I will need to ask you some questions about yourself, what has brought you to counselling, and what you hope to get out of it.
 You can also ask me any questions about the nature of counselling and what you could expect.
 We will try to organise the timing of future sessions.

 Session length and frequency